This Article Will Cover the Following:

 How Does Xanax Affect the Brain and Body?

-Excessive and prolonged use or abuse of Xanax can lead to addiction, physical dependence, impaired cognitive function, poor coordination, impaired reaction time, and withdrawal symptoms such as insomnia, rebound anxiety, seizures, and agitation.
+Long-term or excessive Xanax use can lead to addiction and physical dependence.
+It can also cause thinking problems, poor coordination, slow reaction time, and withdrawal symptoms like insomnia, rebound anxiety, seizures, and agitation.

 What are the Most Common Withdrawal Symptoms of Xanax?